sabio-engineering/cookbook-dvelp/guides/Circle CI 2.md

-# Circle CI 2.0 configurations for Rails project
+# Circle CI 2.0 Configuration for Rails

+The following is a recommended setup for Circle CI 2.0 with any rails project.
+This guide will walk you through the different parts of the setup to get you familiar with the process.

+If you just want the script, it's [here](#the-end-result)

 ## Basic Concepts

-CircleCI 2.0 operates on a differently structurized YAML file located under `.circleci/config.yml`.
+CircleCI 2.0 requires a new dot folder and YAML config as follow: `.circleci/config.yml`.

-It's safe to say that every config should contain at least three keywords: `version, jobs`.
+Each config must contain the following 2 keys: `version` and `jobs`.
-Initially, it should start looking something like this:
+Initially, your setup will look like this:
 ```
 ---
 version: 2